BlueBoxWare/LibGDXPlugin/README.md

 in Skin files.
 In addition to the standard, "built-in" short class names it is also possible to define custom short names for your own classes by overriding `Skin.getJsonLoader()` and calling `Json.addClassTag()`.

-LibGDXPlugin understands the default short names.
+libGDXPlugin understands the default short names.
 It also tries to determine any custom short names by looking for calls to `addClassTag()`, but there is only so much it can do.

 To explicitly tell the plugin to recognize one (or more) short names for one of your own classes, you can